 - Checkout payments through Amazon.com and PayPal

-All redemption choices are available via your online account and the mobile app, but you can’t set up automatic rewards through the app.
+You can access redemption options in your online account or through the mobile app, but you can’t set up automatic rewards through the app.
 There is no minimum cash back balance needed to redeem unless you choose an automatic cash rewards redemption threshold.

 How much are the rewards worth?

 Your student SavorOne rewards work like other cash back programs, earning a percentage back of each dollar spent.
-For example, if your grocery store run rings up to a total of $100, you’ll snag $3 back since you earn 3 cents per dollar in that category.
+For example, if you ring up $100 at the grocery store, you’ll snag $3 back since you earn 3 cents per dollar in that category.

 Other cardholder perks

-As far as student cards go, the SavorOne Student is packed with an extraordinary roster of features.
-Cards primarily meant to build credit don’t usually invest in additional perks, but this card carries benefits equivalent to a no annual fee credit card for prime credit.
-Although you won’t find any typical student-centric perks, the valuable assortment of account, travel and shopping protections inspires more than enough peace of mind for students striking it out on their own.
+As far as student cards go, the SavorOne Student card is packed with an extraordinary roster of features.
+Card issuers don’t usually invest in additional perks on cards primarily meant to build credit, but this card carries benefits equivalent to a no-annual-fee credit card for prime credit.
+Although you won’t find any typical student-centric perks, the valuable assortment of account, travel and shopping protections inspires more than enough peace of mind for students.

 Automatic account review for a higher credit line after six months

 Automatic account reviews are an often underrated benefit when you’re building credit as a student.
 After only six months, Capital One will inspect your account activity for positive credit habits like on-time, in-full payments and keeping a low balance.
-If they recognize you as a reliable cardholder, your credit line may be increased—meaning it’ll be even easier to improve your credit score since a higher credit limit can help keep your credit utilization ratio lower.
+If they recognize you as a reliable cardholder, the issuer may increase your credit line — meaning it’ll be even easier to improve your credit score since a higher credit limit can help keep your credit utilization ratio lower.

-Capital One is one of the best issuers for quick credit line upgrades since its automatic review period starts sooner than other student cards may.
+Capital One is one of the best issuers for quick credit line upgrades since its automatic review period typically starts sooner than other issuers.
 For example, Discover’s student cards offer a credit line upgrade review after eight months while the Chase Freedom Student’s review period starts at 10 months if you’ve made at least five on-time payments.